efatto/e-efatto/connector_wms_modula/readme/DESCRIPTION.rst

-This module add a computed field with days to first sale offer of a crm lead.
+This is an extension to module connector_whs to connect WMS Modula.